tock/tock/doc/reference/trd-appid.md

 general mechanism used for many different use cases.
 Therefore, the exact structure and semantics of application credentials can vary widely.
-Tock's TBF header formats, kernel interfaces and mechanisms must accomodate this wide range.
+Tock's TBF header formats, kernel interfaces and mechanisms must accommodate this wide range.

-The interfaces and standard implemenentations for AppIDs and AppID verifiers are in the kernel crate, in module `appid`.
+The interfaces and standard implementations for AppIDs and AppID verifiers are in the kernel crate, in module `appid`.
 There are two main traits: